symfony/symfony-docs/service_container/service_decoration.rst

         $container->register(Mailer::class, NewMailer::class);

 Most of the time, that's exactly what you want to do.
-But sometimes, you might want to decorate the old one instead (i.e. apply the `Decorator pattern`_).
+But sometimes, you might want to decorate the old one instead (e.g. apply the `Decorator pattern`_).
 In this case, the old service should be kept around to be able to reference it in the new one.
 This configuration replaces ``App\Mailer`` with a new one, but keeps a reference of the old one as ``App\DecoratingMailer.inner``: